catalyst/developing-with-cwp/slides/docs/07_InstallingAModule.md

 #### vendor-expose
 If any part of your module is publicly accessible (i.e. you've written a Javascript app with a CSS stylesheet and some icons), you'll need to "expose" those directories.
-You can do this with the `extra` key:
+You can do this with the `extra` key in your composer.json file:

 ```js
 "extra": {